-NONDISCRIM POLICY NO. 103.1 IINATION - QUALIFIED STUDENTS WITH DISABILTIES Discipline e District shall discipline qualified students accordance with state and federal laws and ard policies.
-Pol.
-218, 233 Referral to Law En forcement and Reporting Requirements involving an act of possession, use, or paraphernalia as de Substance, Drug, D or sale of alcohol or oses, the term incident shall mean an instance violence; the possession of a weapon; the sale of a controlled substance or drug fined in the Pennsylvania Controlled vevice and Cosmetic Act; the possession, use r tobacco; or conduct that constitutes an the Safe Schools Act.
-SC 1303-A 22 PA Code 10.2 35 P.S.
-780-102 required incidents a committed on school or on a conveyance or school-sponsored disability, including pending, to the loca the school's propert and regulations the understanding with The Superintendent t or designee shall immediately report and may report discretionary incidents of property, at any school-sponsored activity providing transportation to or from a school d activity by a qualified student with a g a student for whom an evaluation is d police department that has jurisdiction over ty, in accordance with state and federal laws procedures set forth in the memorandum of local law enforcement, and Board policies. t or designee shall respond in a manner that is student's Service Agreement and Behavior blicable.
-SC 1302.1-A 22 PA Code 10.2, 10.21, 10.22, 10.23, 10.25, 15.2, 15.3, 15.7, 15.9 Pol.
-113. 12 , 218, 218.1, 218.2, 227, 250, 251, 805.1, 823 , 825 department of a dise student with a disab evaluation is pendir ination of whether to notify the local police cretionary incident committed by a qualified bility, including a student for whom an ng, the Superintendent or designee shall use ed for students who do not have a disability.
-22 PA Code 10.22, 15.1 Pol.
-103, 805.1 Behavior Support P Agreement, subseque District, in consultar relationparent/guard ent with a disability who does not have a Plan as part of the student's Service uent to notification to law enforcement, the ation with the student's person in parental dian, shall consider whether a Behavior d be developed as part of the Service 22 PA Code 10.23, 15.7
+POLICY NO NONDISCRIMINATION - Q WITH DISAI UALIFIED STUDENTS Discipline When necessary, the District shall of with disabilities in accordance with regulations and Board policies.
+Referral to Law Enforcement and F Reporting Requirements For reporting purposes, the term in involving an act of violence; the popossession, use, or sale of a control paraphernalia as defined in the Pen Substance, Drug, Device and Cosm or sale of alcohol or tobacco; or con offense listed under the Safe School essession of a weapon; the led substance or drug nsylvania Controlled netic Act; the possession, use nduct that constitutes an22 PA Code 10.2 35 P.S.
+780-102 The Superintendent or designee sharequired incidents and may report of committed on school property, at an or on a conveyance providing transfor school-sponsored activity by a q disability, including a student for w pending, to the local police depart the school's property, in accordance and regulations the procedures set funderstanding with local law enfor The Superintendent or designee shar consistent with the student's Service Support Plan, if applicable. liscretionary incidents my school-sponsored activity portation to or from a school ualified student with a whom an evaluation is nent that has jurisdiction over e with state and federal laws forth in the memorandum of cement, and Board policies.22 PA Code 10.2, 10.21, 10.22, 10.23, 10.25, 15.2, 15.3, 15.7, 15.9 Pol.
+113.12, 218, 218.1, 218.2, 227, 250, 251, 805.1, 823, 825 In making a determination of wheth department of a discretionary incid student with a disability, including evaluation is pending, the Superint the same criteria used for students ent committed by a qualified a student for whom an endent or designee shall use15.1 Pol.
+103, 805.1 For a qualified student with a disab Behavior Support Plan as part of th Agreement, subsequent to notificat District, in consultation with the stu relationparent/guardian , shall consi Support Plan should be developed a e student's Service 15.7 ion to law enforcement, the ident's person in parental der whether a Behavior